 Samson made his first manuscript sale, “The Blindfolded”, to Lasswell Books Services in 2014, but the novel’s title, on publication, was changed to “The Forbidden”.
 He also wrote and published a contribution to children’s literature around this period titled “Naughty Fred”, published by Apex Publishers.

 In the middle of 2014, he commenced his masters degree programme in Managerial Psychology at OAU which he completed in early 2016.
 In a dramatic turn of events in 2014, he got employed as an Administrative Officer at Nigerian Meteorological Agency, Abuja, before the end of that year.
-However, none of these slaked his thirst for writing which was always a fire burning within him, evidenced by his creation of a flash fiction blog, FortnightAPageStory, later, SaheedFidimaye.com, later SaheedFidimaye.org, and now simply preserved at the blogspot address, www.saheedfidimaye.blogspot.com.
+However, none of these slaked his thirst for writing which made him to create FortnightAPageStory, later, SaheedFidimaye.com, later SaheedFidimaye.org, and now simply preserved at the blogspot address, www.saheedfidimaye.blogspot.com.
 Writing is his gift, he was born with it, he lives for it, but he does not intend to die with it and he is now a devoted Christian writer who has accepted the higher calling away from Novel and fiction writing.

 Before he commenced his masters, he had spent six months writing “The Face of the Wicked”; his latest and most challenging novel as at 2016, and a work that has been regarded, in some circles, in the same mould as “Things Fall Apart” and “The Lion and the Jewel” by late Chinua Achebe and Wole Soyinka, respectively.
 However, since becoming a missionary, he has fully resolved to employing his writing talent towards the cause of Bible truth as seen in “The Believer’s Dilemma: Questions that beg for answers”, a Bible-based book that reveals the unmistakable truths of the Bible regarding salvation, that can be found on this website.
 He has many more writing projects ongoing which would be revealed in the course of time.